-34 expressed full-length proteins were tested (See table S4 for details).
-They were down-selected from a larger panel as previously reported (11).
+34 expressed full-length proteins were tested (See Table IV in S1 File for details).
+They were down-selected from a larger panel as previously reported [11].
 30 of the expressed proteins corresponded to erythrocytic stages, one to pre-erythrocytic stages, one to sexual stages, and one to a putative protein.

-Serum samples from healthy donors from non-endemic regions were used as negative control (n = 274) (11).
+Plasma samples from healthy donors from non-malaria endemic regions (Melbourne, Australia, and Bangkok, Thailand) were used as negative controls (n = 274) [11] (noting that the control set from Rio, Brazil, was not included in the current study).
 A standard curve made of pooled plasma from hyper-immune Papua New Guinea adults (serial dilutions ranging from 1:50 to 1:51200) was used in each run for quality control and normalization purposes.
 The antibody measurements were performed in a Milliplex® platform based on Luminex® technology.
-Antibody levels were converted from median fluorescence intensity to relative antibody unit (RAU) using a 5-parameter logistic model written in R. Published serological data from the Thai and Brazilian cohorts were compared to Peruvian antibody profiles (11).
+Antibody levels were converted from median fluorescence intensity to relative antibody unit (RAU) using a 5-parameter logistic model written in R. Published serological data from the Thai and Brazilian cohorts were compared to Peruvian antibody profiles [11].

-e.
 Statistical analysis